shakeel-faiz/FF/04Apr-15/jpeg.md

 7. **Scenarios Where Transparency Isn't Needed**

 -   **Opaque images**: Since JPEG doesn't support transparency, it's best used for images where the background isn't important or doesn't need to be transparent.
-This includes most photographs and artwork that don’t require intricate background details.
+This includes most photographs and artwork that don't require intricate background details.

 8. **When You Need a Balance Between Quality and File Size**

--   **Customizable compression**: One of JPEG’s strengths is the ability to adjust the compression ratio, allowing you to find a balance between **image quality** and **file size**.
+-   **Customizable compression**: One of JPEG's strengths is the ability to adjust the compression ratio, allowing you to find a balance between **image quality** and **file size**.
 You can choose to retain more quality (resulting in a larger file) or reduce the size (sacrificing some image clarity).
 This flexibility makes JPEG great for situations where storage space and bandwidth are key considerations, but some quality can be sacrificed.

 ### Summary: When to Use JPEG

 -   **Photographs and images with a lot of color variation**: JPEG handles complex images with gradients and details well.
--   **Web images**: JPEG’s small file size makes it ideal for fast-loading web content.
+-   **Web images**: JPEG's small file size makes it ideal for fast-loading web content.
 -   **Everyday image sharing**: Whether through email or social media, JPEG's compatibility and smaller size make it perfect for quick sharing.
 -   **Printed photos**: For casual prints or home photo printing, JPEG works well enough for most non-professional needs.
 -   **Digital camera photos**: Most digital cameras and phones save photos as JPEG by default, offering a good balance between image quality and storage.

-In short, use JPEG for **photographs**, **web content**, and scenarios where **storage or bandwidth** is limited, and **transparency isn’t needed**.
+In short, use JPEG for **photographs**, **web content**, and scenarios where **storage or bandwidth** is limited, and **transparency isn't needed**.

 ## What is the difference between JPEG and JPG?

 The difference between **JPEG** and **JPG** is primarily in the name, not in the format or functionality.
 Both extensions represent the same image format: **Joint Photographic Experts Group (JPEG)**.
-Here’s a breakdown of why the two file extensions exist and how they relate to each other:
+Here's a breakdown of why the two file extensions exist and how they relate to each other:

 1. **Origins of the Extensions**